Dominique Peyroux: Playing career

 He played in St Helens 8-4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.

 Toulouse Olympique

 On 17 November 2020, Toulouse announced the signing of Peyroux from St Helens on a two-year deal.

 On 10 October 2021, Peyroux played for Toulouse in their victory over Featherstone in the Million Pound Game which saw the club promoted to the Super League for the first time in their history.
+On 15 October 2023, Peyroux played in Toulouse Olympique's upset loss against the London Broncos in the RFL Championship Grand Final.